uwdata/perceptual-kernels/README.md

 There can be several alternative ways for experimentally constructing perceptual kernels.
 For example, we construct perceptual kernels from subjective similarity judgments.
 Psychology literature offers several task types for these judgments.
-How to choose one then?
+How to choose one?
 What is the most effective judgment task in the context of perceptual kernels?
 So, understanding the trade-offs between different designs of judgment tasks is important.
 We estimate five perceptual kernels for each of the palettes above using the five different judgment tasks below---links show the task interfaces of the shape palette (refresh your page if you see a garbled image).